 Was Paul Telling a Whopper?

-1 Thessalonians 5:1-2 But of the times and the seasons, brethren, ye have no need that I write unto you.”
+1 But of the times and the seasons, brethren, ye have no need that I write unto you.
+2 For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.

 If you question 50 Christians about what the “times and the seasons” are, it would be highly unlikely you would find anyone that knew, including pastors and elderly people that have been going to church and reading their Bible all their lives.
 With that being the case, why would Paul write that there was no need to tell us what the “times and the seasons” are?
 Could it be because most of the congregation Paul was speaking to were the mixed Israelite’s that were quite familiar with what the “times and the seasons” were?
 You bet they were.
 What we have here is undeniable proof that the early church was honoring the “times and the seasons” just as our Lord commanded in Leviticus 23; but have you ever heard anyone tell you this?
 Let us now explain to you what the “times and the seasons” are so that you may better understand why our Lord expects you to know and to be looking and ready for Him on the date of His return.
 Yes, you read it right, He expects you to know!